szcompressor/cuSZ/README.md

 <details>
 <summary>
-limitations
+What are the limitations from the development?
 </summary>

-- We are working on `double` support.
+- The `double` support will be released in the next version.
 - We are working on integrating faster Huffman codec
 - 4-byte Huffman symbol may break; `--config huffbyte=8` is needed.
 - tuning performance regarding different data input size